Add image watermark or stamp to PDF files using Power Automate

 PDF File Content - Input file content from source action

-PDF File Name - Input file name from source action
+PDF File Name - Source file name with proper file extension

 Image File Content - Image file content from source action